 Modern Distinguishing Signs in Radiography.
-F. Wulff (Elektroschweissung, 1936, 7, (5), 89-92).-Various methods for marking the objects to be radiographed, in order to recognize the exact location of each exposure, are described, with particular reference to weld-seams.
-A new method is presented, which is claimed to be free from all the disadvantages of the others, and which permits exact comparison of picture and seam even after the lapse of considerable time.
-The application of this method to the case of a welded locomotive firebox is explained in detail.-H. W. G. H.
+F. Wulff (Elektroschwei ung, 1936, 7, (5), 89-92).-Various methods for marking the objects to radiographed, in order to recognize the exact location of each exposure, a described, with particular reference to weld-seams.
+A new method is present which is claimed to be free from all the disadvantages of the others, and whi permits exact comparison of picture and seam even after the lapse of cc siderable time.
+The application of this method to the case of a weld locomotive firebox is explained in detail.-H. W. G. H.

-Non-Destructive Testing of Steel Weld Seams by Means of Gamma Radiation.
-M. Widemann (Autogene Metallbearbeitung, 1936, 29, (13), 196-199).---Radiation from mesothorium was used to examine a series of welds, and the limiting dimensions of defect (incomplete junction, crack, slag inclusion, blow-hole, or surface cavity) which could be detected, were determined.
-The results show that the method is very much less sensitive than X-ray examination.
+Non-Destructive Testing of Steel Weld Seams by Means of Gamma Radiatic M. Widemann (Autogene Metallbearbeilung, 1936, 29, (13), 196-199).-Rad tion from mesothorium was used to examine a series of welds, and the limiti dimensions of defect (incomplete junction, crack, slag inclusion, blow-hole, surface cavity) which could be detected, were determined.
+The results she that the method is very much less sensitive than X-ray examination.